avigad/mathematics_in_lean_source/source/basics.rst

-We close this section by noting that ``mathlib`` provides a useful bit of automation with a ``ring`` tactic, which is designed to prove identities in any ring.
+We close this section by noting that ``mathlib`` provides a useful bit of automation with a ``ring`` tactic, which is designed to prove identities in any commutative ring.

 .. code-block:: lean